m0xpd/EUCLIDplus/Operation/README.md

 ## Performance Examples

-The instance of the Euclidean Rhythm E(3,8) (= [x..x..x.]) seen on the Front Page is actually rather rare.
-EUCLID+ more usually produces a pattern such as that seen below,
+The instance of the Euclidean Rhythm E(3,8) (= [x..x..x.]) reported on the [Front Page](https://github.com/m0xpd/EUCLIDplus/tree/main#) is actually rather rare.
+It was perfectly stable when I captured the screenshot, but it is difficult to reproduce.
+EUCLID+ more usually produces a pattern such as that seen below:
 <p width=100%, align="center">
 <img width=50%, src="https://github.com/m0xpd/EUCLIDplus/blob/main/Hardware/Images/Rotation%20of%20E38.png">
 </p>